 - Learning Session – as a teaching intern in training, each student will hold a 1-hour learning session per week in the form of an office hour or workshop.

-This course is offered every fall, and topics covered include the various theories of learning, cognition, and collaborative learning.
+This course is offered every fall on Fridays at 1:40 PM (Busch Campus).
+Topics covered include the various theories of learning, cognition, and collaborative learning.
 Additionally, students will have multiple opportunities to explore some of the current research in chemistry education.
 The main goal of this course is to prepare students for the instructional aspects of the CCE program.
 This includes learning to facilitate discussions, recognize student understanding and alternate conceptions, and determining the best course of action and types of assessment when working with a student.

 This course may be taken for Honors credit, for students in the SAS Honors Program.
 While the meeting times and duties are identical, Honors students will have an additional component to complete, which includes a short proposal and presentation.
 See the Honors Track section below for more details.